lay-it-out/OOPSLA23-Artifact/README.md

 This is the artifact for the paper "Automated Ambiguity Detection in Layout-Sensitive Grammars" at OOPSLA'23.
 It consists of two parts:
-1. `lamb/`: our prototype tool that implements the ambiguity detection method introduced in sections ???, together with necessary data and script for reproducing the evaluation in section ???;
+1. `lamb/`: our prototype tool that implements the ambiguity detection method introduced in sections 5, together with necessary data and script for reproducing the evaluation in section 7;
 2. `coq/`: our Coq formulation of the local ambiguity (), SMT encoding (), and proofs of all the lemmas/theorems.

 ## 1 Getting Started Guide (??? min)

-### 1.1 Building Lamb (??? min)
+### 1.1 Building Lamb (2 min)

 We provide two options to set up the environment and you should choose **either**:

-- (1.1a) via [Nix]() (version ??? is tested; latest recommended)
+- (1.1a) via [Nix](https://nixos.org/download.html) (version 2.15.1 is tested; latest recommended)
 - (1.1b) via [Virtual Machine](https://www.virtualbox.org)

 #### 1.1a